jleonard2099/LHG_Baseball/code-suggestions.md

 [ ] Paths / folders
-- use _CWD$ function to set as defaults if not existent
 - add "Boxes" subfolder to structure and adapt code
 - add "Schedules" subfolder to structure and adapt code